#1. Which of the following must you obey over the other two?

 The shapes and colors of highway signs have special meanings.
 This helps you pick out signs quickly.

-#18.
-If a school bus with flashing red lights has stopped on your side of an undivided highway with four lanes, you must:
+#17.
+If a school bus with flashing red lights has stopped on the opposite side of a highway with a physical barrier, you must:

 Drivers must stop at least 25-feet in any direction for a school bus that is stopped with its red lights flashing and/or the stop arm extended at all times unless the roadway is separated by a physical barrier.
 Drivers shall remain stopped until the school bus resumes motion or until the flashing red lights cease to operate.
 Proceed slowly while always watching for children.